Texas Probate Court System

-Texas has a unique probate court system in that it has statutory probate courts that are specialized courts with jurisdiction primarily over decedent’s estates, guardianships and, in many cases, trusts.
+The Dallas County probate court system in Texas is unique, in that it has statutory probate courts that are specialized courts with jurisdiction primarily over decedent’s estates, guardianships and, in many cases, trusts.

 In addition to the latter jurisdiction, Texas statutory probate courts are given broad jurisdiction over many other types of cases that are related to decedent’s estates, guardianships and trusts.
 The North Texas area happens to have almost half of all of the statutory probate courts in Texas within a 60 mile radius of each other.

 Texas has only 18 statutory probate courts around the State of Texas in 10 of the 15 largest metropolitan areas in the state, as follows: